-Among the sensitive sectors monitored by the Bank on an ongoing basis, production and trade of military weapons hold particular importance.
+Among the sensitive sectors monitored by the Bank, production and trade of military weapons are particularly important.
 In September 2016 a new policy on this sector was issued.

-In 2016 the total number of transactions reported to the Ministry of Economy and Finance pursuant to Law 185/1990 in terms of loan disbursements and payments amounted to 272.3 million euro.
+In 2017, the total number of transactions reported to the Ministry of Economy and Finance pursuant to Law 185/1990 in terms of loan disbursements and payments amounted to 272.3 million euro.
 For the International Subsidiary Banks, the volume of transactions in the arms sector was 27.5 million euro.